-Stop for a bit, enjoy a fresh cup of tea with the local tea-pluckers and click a photo or two while you’re at it.
+The Chiang Rai province is best known for its tea plantations, and along the route from Mae Salong to Doi Ang Khang, it is blessed with tea farms in abundance.
+You can stop for a bit, enjoy a fresh cup of tea with the local tea-pickers and make a photo or two while you’re at it.

-Set against a bright blue sky, the white with golden carvings stupa of Phra Borommathat Chedi is a site to take in.
-It is one of the last remaining symbols of the influence of the Srivijaya Kingdom.
+Set against a bright blue sky, the white with golden carvings stupa of Phra Borommathat Chedi is a site to take in being one of the last remaining symbols of the influence of the Srivijaya Kingdom.

-It is a standing testament to the diverse history of Thailand.
-And is a site that should be visited by everyone in the region.
-Like most temple or monastery set-ups, the Phra Borommathat Chedi is also built on top of a hill and provides panoramic views of the towns below.
+It is a standing testament to the diverse history of Thailand and like most temple or monastery set-ups, the Phra Borommathat Chedi is also built on top of a hill and provides panoramic views of the towns below.